• Home

 June 1, 2026, 5:00 PM ET

 "Under this geopolitical climate, the Asia-Middle East corridor is growing in significance and importance," Amy Lee, who co-founded the Singapore Gulf Bank and helms its global advisory board, explains.
-"Trade and weapon flows are increasing between the two regions, especially with the U.S.-China bifurcation."
+"Trade and investment flows are increasing between the two regions, especially with the U.S.-China bifurcation."

 "Under this geopolitical climate, the Asia-Middle East corridor is growing in significance and importance," Amy Lee, who co-founded the Singapore Gulf Bank and helms its global advisory board, explains.
-"Trade and weapon flows are increasing between the two regions, especially with the U.S.-China bifurcation."COURTESY OF SINGAPORE GULF BANK
+"Trade and investment flows are increasing between the two regions, especially with the U.S.-China bifurcation."COURTESY OF SINGAPORE GULF BANK

 When Amy Lee retired from a four-decade-long career in law and finance in 2020, she felt it might be a chance to relax.
 Instead, she found herself getting antsy.